compufox/glacier/README.md

 if ASYNC is non-nil code is executed asynchronously

 if AT is nil, code is ran at midnight on DAY

 ---

+`time-to-seconds &rest rest`

+takes all values passed as REST, converts the time into seconds, and returns the total

+REST should be arguments compatible with PARSE-TIME

+example usage: (time-to-seconds 1 :day 2 :hours 30 :minutes)

+---